article

 Why do jewelers not like platinum?

 Platinum is more difficult to work with and requires special tools and a skill jeweler.
+Working with platinum takes longer than gold, which contributes to higher prices for platinum.
 Because scrap platinum can't be melted down and reused like gold can, the cost is higher as excess much be sent to a refinery.
 We love working with platinum at Gem Breakfast but not every Jeweler feels the same.

 To learn more about choosing between precious metals, read our Ultimate Guide to Gold & Precious Metals.